Trans-Neptunian spectral types: DiSCo-Webb compositional types

-Bowl type
+Spectrally prominent water (H_{2}O-type)

+The plutino 208996 Achlys is an example of a H_{2}O-type TNO.
+Its near-infrared spectrum displays the characteristic bowl-shaped absorption feature at 3 um, alongside a Fresnel peak at 3.1 μm due to the presence of crystalline water ice on its surface.

-The Bowl-type spectra (25% of the DiSCo sample) display a broad, concave absorption feature centered near 3 μm, resembling the shape of a bowl.
-Their surfaces are dominated by H_{2}O ice mixed with dark material (likely silicate-rich dust).
-This class shows water-ice absorption bars at 1.5, 1.65, 2.02, 3.0, 4.5 μm and a fresnel peak at 3.1 μm, suggesting prevalence of the crystalline phase of water ice on the surface of TNOs.
+H_{2}O-type TNOs (25% of the DiSCo sample) display a broad, concave absorption feature centered near 3 μm, resembling the shape of a bowl.
+For this reason, H_{2}O-type TNOs were initially known as "bowl-type" TNOs.
+As the name suggests, the surfaces of H_{2}O-type TNOs are dominated by H_{2}O ice mixed with dark material (likely silicate-rich dust).
+This class shows water-ice absorption bands at 1.5, 1.65, 2.02, 3.0, 4.5 μm and a Fresnel peak at 3.1 μm, suggesting prevalence of the crystalline phase of water ice on the surface of TNOs.
 This class shows weak signatures of other ices such as CO_{2}.
 They are interpreted as objects that formed in the inner regions of the primordial planetesimal disk, where water ice was the dominant condensable volatile.
-The Bowl-type exist along all the size range of the DiSCo sample and display the less red and darker surfaces in the visible wavelengths.
-Bowl-type can also be explained as "Dicy" surfaces, because of the mixture of dust and ice, as models of Bowl-type centaurs show.
+The H_{2}O-types exist along all the size range of the DiSCo sample and display the less red and darker surfaces in the visible wavelengths.
+H_{2}O-types can also be explained as "Dicy" surfaces, because of the mixture of dust and ice, as models of H_{2}O-type centaurs show.

-Double-Dip type
+Spectrally prominent carbon oxides (CO_{2}-type)

+The hot classical Kuiper belt object 145452 Ritona is an example of a CO_{2}-type TNO.
+Its near-infrared spectrum displays the characteristic "double-dip" at around 3 um, alongside prominent absorption dips between 4 and 5 um due to abundant CO_{2} and CO in its surface.

-The Double-Dip type exhibits two adjacent absorption minima in the 3 μm region, giving the appearance of a double feature.
-Their spectra reveal a clear dominance of CO_{2}, ^{13}CO_{2} and CO ices, along with irradiation products such as light hydrocarbons.
+The CO_{2}-type TNOs exhibit two adjacent absorption minima in the 3 μm region, giving the appearance of a "double-dip" feature.
+As such, CO_{2}-type TNOs were initially known as "double-dip" TNOs.
+Their spectra reveal a clear dominance of carbon dioxide (CO_{2}), its heavier isotopologue (^{13}CO_{2}), and carbon monoxide (CO) ices, along with irradiation products such as light hydrocarbons.
 These surfaces point to formation at intermediate distances in the disk, where CO_{2} was stable and incorporated in large quantities.
-Carbon monoxide shows up as a by-product of irradiation of CO_{2}.
-The Double-Dip type is the more abundant in the DiSco sample (43%), and displays the lowest spectral dispersion in the sub-group.
-All the dynamically detached TNOs are Double-Dip.
+CO shows up as a by-product of irradiation of CO_{2}.
+The CO_{2}-type is the most abundant spectral type in the DiSco sample (43%), and displays the lowest spectral dispersion in the sub-group.
+All the dynamically detached TNOs are CO_{2}-type.